Cruise from Stockholm – the essential guide

 Gamla Stan – The Old Town

 Stockholm’s magical, compact part is home to buildings from the 17th and 18th centuries.
-Cozy cobbled streets meander into bustling squares full of coffee houses and unique and quirky boutiques.
+Cozy cobbled streets meander into bustling squares of coffee houses and unique and quirky boutiques.

 You’ll find everything from stylish restaurants to small pubs and trendy cocktail bars.